Kushan-Rathnayake/Forensic-Analysis-Remediation-of-Web-Based-Attack-Vectors/README.md

-# Blue Team Analysis of a Cisco Ethical Hacker Final Capstone
+# Forensic Analysis & Remediation of Web-Based Attack Vectors

 ## Overview
 This project is a beginner-level blue-team analysis based on a Cisco Ethical Hacker Final Capstone completed in a controlled lab environment.